-Regardless, you can’t get a mortgage with a Zestimate.
+Regardless, you can’t get a mortgage with a Zillow Zestimate.
 You’d be laughed right out of the bank.
 An appraisal from a certified appraiser will be required by the mortgage lender to obtain financing in most cases unless you’re paying with cash.

 So what does that tell us?
 Well, it means Zestimates are exactly what Zillow says they are, a starting point.
 An idea, a ballpark, an estimation of a home’s value using a computer.
 The actual sales price could be entirely different.